A Profile of Dr. Leonard Berg

 Alzheimer's disease now is known to be the leading cause of cerebral atrophy -- shrinkage of the brain.
 First identified in 1906 by the presence in the brain of tangled neurons and plaques of a protein called amyloid, it was thought to be a rare condition.
 But Berg was noting these features in autopsy specimens from some of his demented patients.
 So were pathologists elsewhere as more people lived into their 80s and 90s.
 "So a few people started sounding the trumpets and suggesting that Alzheimer's was a big problem," Berg recalled.

-Alzheimer's disease now afflicts 4 million Americans.
-The fourth leading cause of death among adults, it costs the United States $100 billion per year.
+Alzheimer's disease now afflicts 5 million Americans.
+The sixth leading cause of death in the U.S., it costs $100 billion per year.
 But the federal government spends only $300 million per year on Alzheimer's research.
-"This is not nearly enough because the number of cases could triple in the next 50 years," Berg said.
+"This is not nearly enough because the number of cases could triple in the next 50 years," Berg once said.
 "This will lead to financial disaster for our country, unless we find some way to prevent the disease or delay its onset or progression."

 The brown-bag group and literature surveys for a book chapter prompted Berg to apply for federal research funds in the mid-1970s.
 After his first two applications were rejected, he read an article in the Washington University magazine about the research of Jack Botwinick, Ph.D., now professor emeritus of psychology, and Martha Storandt, Ph.D., professor of psychology, on the Hilltop Campus.
 Drawing upon their expertise in the psychology of aging, Berg submitted a proposal to the National Institute of Mental Health (NIMH).

 After the collaborators showed they could distinguish healthy subjects from persons with mild dementia, NIMH awarded a four-year grant in 1979 to compare the two groups over time.
 This grant evolved into three five-year program project awards from the National Institute on Aging.
-For the past 16 years, Berg and his colleagues have followed the yearly progress of healthy and demented participants through clinical, psychometric, radiologic and electrophysiologic studies.
-To date, 1,200 subjects have participated in the study.
+For the past 30 years, the Memory & Aging Project begun by Berg has followed the yearly progress of healthy and demented participants through clinical, psychometric, radiologic and electrophysiologic studies.
+In this time, over 3000 participants have been studied.

 Setting international standards